sannevanettinger/Airbnb-vs.-Corona-Pandemic/How-to-make a-Readme.md-attractive.md

 ### Adding listings to your Readme.md file
+This will create a number list in your Markdown file.
+_1. List item
+__1.1 List item
+_2. List item

 This will create a bullet point list in your Markdown file.
 Markup: * Bullet list item 1
             * Item 1.1